LesUski/100-Days-in-Cloud/Labs/30-SNS-Image-Resizing-Challenge/README.md

    <img src="img/lab30_lambda.jpg" alt="lambda" style="zoom:80%;" />

 6. **Upload an image file** to the *uploads* bucket.
-I uploaded three files that were > 1MB and in result the resized files in *resized* bucket were muck smaller:
+I uploaded three files that were > 1MB and in result the resized files in *resized* bucket are much smaller:

    <img src="img/lab30_s3_resized.jpg" alt="s3-resized" style="zoom:80%;" />